pavanarya/Pavan_Sample_Terraform_Demo_scripts/Terraform/11 Resource Meta Arguments/Learnings.md

 If we create multiple instances using count or foreach, we can access them using index like ` resourcetype.<<localname>>[index].output_argument` ` resourcetype.<<localname>>[*].output_argument` --  This will output array

+  Also If we want to delete a specific instance...Lets say using count , I created 3 instances.
+But I want to delete one among them then i can use
+`terraform destroy -target="resourcetype.<<localname>>[index]"`